Shyam2526/M2_CAR_MONITORING/5_Report/README.md

 ## CONCLUSION
-        In this project, the distance is measured by using ultrasonic sensor to avoid the accidents of vehiles.
+        In this project, the distance is measured by using the ultrasonic sensor to avoid the accidents of vehicles.